mbiaccount/laboconnect-temp1/my-wordpress/v1.0.5/README.md

 # WordPress

 [WordPress](https://wordpress.org/) is a medical application.
-This deployment is in dev phase
+This template is in developement phase

 ## TL;DR;